Jump to the content of the page

 to Compression tests on rigid cellular plastics

 ZwickRoell is a global leader in testing of flexible cellular foams and rigid cellular plastics.
 Our c-frame materials testing machine cLine is ideal for tests on large foam pieces.
-Smaller standard test specimens are normally tested using universal materials testing machines.
+Universal testing machines including the zwickiLine and ProLine can be used when testing smaller standard specimens.
 Our testXpert software for cellular foam material testing covers every requirement for determination of the compressive stress value, indentation hardness, compression properties, tensile strength, and tear growth behavior.
 Standard test programs are fully predefined according to the individual standards.
 This means you can be sure that your test sequences are correct and your results are evaluated with accuracy.

 ZwickRoell offers a special electrodynamic testing machine for high cycle fatigue tests.
 This machine is designed for high test speeds and fast direction changes, making it ideal for the performance of high cycle fatigue tests on standard specimens.
 However, it can also be used for static tests to determine characteristics such as compressive stress value, indentation hardness and reduction in thickness and hardness.

-In addition, ZwickRoell supplies devices for specimen preparation, bulk density measurement, rebound resilience, and Shore hardness.
+In addition, ZwickRoell supplies devices for specimen preparation, precision scales for bulk density measurement, rebound resilience testers, and Shore hardness testing instruments.

 If you are looking for the optimal solution for each of your requirements, please contact our industry experts.